-With CHRY's support, wefox has restructured its business to focus on its core markets - notably Netherlands, Austria, Switzerland, and Italy - selling some noncore assets, and withdrawing from the German market.
+With CHRY's support, wefox has restructured its business to focus on its core markets - notably Netherlands, Austria, Switzerland, and Italy - selling some non-core assets, and withdrawing from the German market.
 It will no longer seek to write insurance, and its insurance carrier has been sold.
-Instead, the focus is on its insurance distribution and managing general agent (MGA) operations, where it is authorised to earn commissions by underwriting insurance on behalf of an insurer (i.e. without taking on the risk itself).
+Instead, the focus is on its insurance distribution and managing general agent (MGA) operations.
+Under the

+MGA business model, wefox will earn commissions by underwriting insurance on behalf of an insurer but will not take on the risk itself.

-In its most recent update, CHRY's advisers said that wefox's streamlined, assetlight model enables efficient growth, while allowing wefox to capture distribution margin and some of the underwriting margin through its MGA strategy.
+In its most recent update, CHRY's advisers said that wefox's streamlined, assetlight business model enables efficient growth, while allowing wefox to capture distribution margin and some of the underwriting margin through its MGA strategy.